knative/specs/specs/eventing/data-plane.md

 ### Event Acknowledgement and Repeat Delivery

 Event recipients MUST use the HTTP response code to indicate acceptance of an event.
-The recipient MUST NOT return a response accepting the event until it has handled event (processed the event or stored it in stable storage).
+The recipient SHOULD NOT return a response accepting the event until it has handled event (processed the event or stored it in stable storage).
 The following response codes are explicitly defined; event recipients MAY also respond with other response codes.
 A response code not in this table SHOULD be